 Move, move, and move some more.
 You may be surprised how much better your range of motion becomes.
 Better yet, the same movements that increase your flexibility can help manage your sciatic pain.

 What role does stress play in sciatica (if any)?

-Think of pain like a fire and stress is like gasoline.
-This is true for sciatica or pain of any kind.
-Behavioral factors like stress, sleep, nutrition, and social support all help people manage sciatica and pain of any type.
+Think of pain like a fire and stress like gasoline.
+This analogy works for pain of any kind.
+Behavioral factors like stress, sleep, nutrition, and social support all can help or hurt how you manage your sciatica.

 This article was originally published on December 17, 2017, and has been updated on July 16, 2020.